pymupdf/PyMuPDF/docs/font.rst

       Font constructor.
 The large number of parameters are used to locate font, which most closely resembles the requirements.
 Not all parameters are ever required -- see the below pseudo code explaining the logic how the parameters are evaluated.

       :arg str fontname: one of the :ref:`Base-14-Fonts` or CJK fontnames.
 Also possible are a select few of other names like (watch the correct spelling): "Arial", "Times", "Times Roman".

+         *(Changed in v1.17.4)*

+         If you have installed `pymupdf-fonts <https://pypi.org/project/pymupdf-fonts/>`_, you can also use the following new "reserved" fontnames: "figo", "figbo", "figit", "figbi", "fimo", and "fimbo".
+This will provide one of the "FiraGo" or resp.
+"FiraMono" fonts, created by Mozilla.org.

       :arg str filename: the filename of a fontfile somewhere on your system [#f1]_.
       :arg bytes,bytearray,io.BytesIO fontbuffer: a fontfile loaded in memory [#f1]_.
       :arg in script: the number of a UCDN script.
 Currently supported in PyMuPDF are numbers 24, and 32 through 35.